 In addition, OSH cultivates interest in arts events year round and is a way to see art, experience art and share art, a way to generate a passion for art.
 People are personally impacted by OSH best said in testimonials of repeat visitors who note the wonderful sense of community, the camaraderie and encouragement to visit numerous locations.
 It is a fun and safe way to visit various neighborhoods of Hartford, perhaps have a meal in the city and discover that they are part of a larger community of people who appreciate art.
 Visitors find artists to be inspiring by both their enthusiasm to talk about their art and their warm welcome.

 A City-Wide Collaboration of the ArtsIn the past several years, we’ve seen a surge of activity and attention surrounding the city-wide collaboration.
-The historic Union Station, the Colt Building (Colt Gateway) after a decade of renovations and other new locations opens including Greater Hartford Academy of the Arts, Connecticut Historical Society and Oak Hill Art Studios.
+The historic Union Station, the Colt Building (Colt Gateway) after a decade of renovations and other new locations open including Greater Hartford Academy of the Arts, Connecticut Historical Society and Oak Hill Art Studios.
 We are proud of the reinvigorated venues on Arbor Street which now features dozens of artists and working art studios.
 Thousands of people are aware of multiple venues and buses helped shuttle people from location to location easing parking.
-We now will watch the number of people that make it a two weekend event.
+The newest venue in 2023 is Parkville Market where artists show in individual stalls on the balcony level.

 For the Artists